Due date for 2021 – September 30, 2020

 Available data on C3G support the following:

 C3G is a rare complement-mediated renal disease.
-This term includes both DDD and C3GN.
+DDD and C3GN are subtypes of C3G.
 Within 10 years of diagnosis, ESRD develops in about 50% of patients.

 The diagnosis of C3G requires renal biopsy.
 Both DDD and C3GN show C3 dominance by immunofluorescence microscopy.
 Electron microscopy is required to differentiate DDD and C3GN.
 Features of partial lipodystrophy can accompany DDD and ocular drusen can occur with both DDD and C3GN.
 Drusen may lead to decreased visual acuity in approximately 10% of affected patients.

 The pathophysiologic basis for C3G is uncontrolled systemic activation of the alternative pathway of the complement cascade.
-There are different triggers that result in alternative pathway dysfunction including genetic mutations and auto-antibodies.
+Triggers that result in alternative pathway dysfunction include genetic mutations in complement genes and auto-antibodies.

 C3Nefs are NOT identical.
 The triggers that lead to the development of autoantibodies like C3Nefs are not known.
 There are multiple assays to test for C3Nefs.
 Different assays have different sensitivities.